TobikoData/sqlmesh/docs/index.md

 * Be as efficient and cost effective as possible
 * Integration should be seamless

-### Key Features
+### Key features
-* **Automatic DAG generation by parsing SQL**: No need to manually tag dependencies—SQLMesh was built with the ability to understand your entire data warehouse’s dependency graph.
+* **Automatic DAG generation by parsing SQL**: No need to manually tag dependencies &mdash; SQLMesh was built with the ability to understand your entire data warehouse’s dependency graph.
-* **Informative change summaries:** Before making changes, SQLMesh will figure out what has changed and show the entire graph of affected jobs.
+* **Informative change summaries:** Before making changes, SQLMesh will determine what has changed and show the entire graph of affected jobs.
 * **Easy incremental loads:** Loading tables incrementally is as easy as a full refresh.
 SQLMesh transparently handles the complexity of tracking which intervals need loading, so all you have to do is specify a date filter.
 * **CI-Runnable Unit and Integration tests:** Can be easily defined in YAML and run in CI.
 SQLMesh can optionally transpile your queries to DuckDB so that your tests can be self-contained.
-* **Efficient dev / staging environments:** SQLMesh builds a virtual data mart using views, which allows you to seamlessly rollback or roll forward your changes!
-Any data computation you run for validation purposes is actually not wasted - with a cheap pointer swap you re-use your “staging” data in production.
+* **Efficient dev/staging environments:** SQLMesh builds a virtual data mart using views, which allows you to seamlessly rollback or roll forward your changes.
+Any data computation you run for validation purposes is actually not wasted &mdash; with a cheap pointer swap, you re-use your “staging” data in production.
 This means you get unlimited copy-on-write environments that make data exploration and preview of changes fun and safe.
-* **Smart change categorization:** Column level lineage automatically determines whether changes are “breaking” or “non-breaking”, allowing you to correctly categorize changes and skip expensive backfills.
+* **Smart change categorization:** Column-level lineage automatically determines whether changes are “breaking” or “non-breaking”, allowing you to correctly categorize changes and to skip expensive backfills.
 * **Integrated with Airflow:** You can schedule jobs with our simple built-in scheduler or use your existing Airflow cluster.
 SQLMesh can dynamically generate and push Airflow DAGs.
 We aim to support other schedulers like Dagster and Prefect in the future.
 * **Notebook / CLI:** Interact with SQLMesh with whatever tool you’re comfortable with.
-* **Web based IDE (pre-alpha):** Edit, run, and visualize queries in your browser
+* **Web based IDE (pre-alpha):** Edit, run, and visualize queries in your browser.
-* **Github CI/CD bot (pre-alpha):** A bot to tie your code directly to your data
+* **Github CI/CD bot (pre-alpha):** A bot to tie your code directly to your data.
 * **Table/Column level lineage visualizations (pre-alpha):** Quickly understand the full lineage and sequence of transformation of any column.

-## Next Steps
+## Next steps
 * [Jump right in with the quickstart](quick_start.md)
 * [Learn more about SQLMesh concepts](concepts/overview.md)
 * [Join our Slack community](https://join.slack.com/t/tobiko-data/shared_invite/zt-1je7o3xhd-C7~GuZTj0a8xz_uQbTJjHg)